ASIANMANDAN/Web-Checkers/docs/DesignDoc.md

 The Validate, GetGameRoute, Board, PostCheckTurnRoute, and GetHomeRoute classes all crossed over the average operation complexity threshold.
 Validate, Board, and CurrentGames also break the weighted method complexity threshold.

 <br/>
 Validate breaks these thresholds because it does the checking for validity of moves made during the checkers game.
 Because of this, it needs access to information about the board, its spaces, and pieces to determine what is a legal move or not.
-The Validate class is also heavily comprised of loops and if statements necessary for determining if a move can be made according to the rules of Checkers.
+The Validate class is also heavily comprised of loops and conditional statements necessary for determining if a move can be made according to the rules of Checkers.
 As such, we did expect this class to be above the threshold for complexity even though we went through multiple iterations of the methods to ensure that each statement, check, and loop had to be there in order to gain the necessary functionality.

 Within the Validate class, the specific methods that passed the threshold were: